kariymam/fully-funded-tech-training/README.md

 # Fully-Funded Tech Training (USA)

-Database of tech training programs with a focus on tuition-free and equity-minded coding bootcamps in the US.
+Database of tech training programs in the USA with a focus tuition-free and equity-minded continuing education programs for adult learners.
 Inspired by [tech-coops](https://github.com/hng/tech-coops) list.
 I pull in the data in the README automatically from Airtable using Github Actions.
 Aiming to keep updated for the Spring 2025 and Summer 2025 trimesters.

 View the data on [Airtable](https://airtable.com/appqEVyfEtJKb0s4B/shrSLf0dWIsGUuDjI)